Organ (music)

 The chord organ was invented by Laurens Hammond in 1950.[15]
 It provided chord buttons for the left hand, similar to an accordion.
 Other reed organ manufacturers have also produced chord organs, most notably Magnus from 1958 to the late 1970s.[16]

-Electronic organs edit
+Electronic and electromechanical organs

 Since the 1930s, pipeless electric instruments have been available to produce similar sounds and perform similar roles to pipe organs.
 Many of these have been bought both by houses of worship and other potential pipe organ customers, and also by many musicians both professional and amateur for whom a pipe organ would not be a possibility.
 Far smaller and cheaper to buy than a corresponding pipe instrument, and in many cases portable, they have taken organ music into private homes and into dance bands and other new environments, and have almost completely replaced the reed organ.